boson-project/functions/FAQ.md

 ## How does a Function Project get built?

-The `kn-func` CLI uses the CNCF Buildpack API to create a container image.
+The `kn func` CLI uses the CNCF Buildpack API to create a container image.
 The [buildpacks](https://github.com/boson-project/buildpacks/) are based on and extend Red Hat UBI 8 and UBI 8 Minimal images.